-they contain the following info and are backed up by evidence.
+Prequal letters are worthless UNLESS they contain the following info and are backed up by evidence.

 Loan Type and Amount

-Credit Scores and Verified Source of Funds
+Credit Scores and Verified Sources of Funds

 DTI “Front and Back end”

-With the CFPB’s RESPA enforcement actions against both Zillow and Prospect Mtg. listing agents can no longer require “written cross qual applications” as a condition of a buyer making an offer for their listings.
+With the CFPB’s RESPA enforcement actions against both Zillow and Prospect Mtg., listing agents can no longer require “written cross-qual applications” as a condition of a buyer making an offer for their listings.

 Or if they do; they run the risk that they and their preferred lender become the next target of a CFPB compliance audit!

-The only real guarantee a buyer can REALLY close escrow is to demand a DU” (automated loan approval) complete with lending case number AND details about a borrower which can be verified,
+The only real guarantee a buyer can close escrow is to demand a DU” (automated loan approval) complete with lending case number AND details about a borrower which can be verified,

 a) Accepted/Eligible